CityofToronto/bdit_data-sources/here/README.md

 How long are the time bins? | 5 minutes
 How far back does it go? | To 2012, but 2014 data are much more accurate What are the limitations? | Travel times are generally calculated for time periods lasting three or more weeks; use data from 2014 onward
-What can I get? | Custom aggregations
-Are raw data available? | No
-How do I cite HERE data? | ???
+I work for the City - what can I get? | Raw data - observations for all links in 5-minute bins.
+We can also put together custom aggregations.
+I don't work for the City - what can I get? | Aggregated data (custom aggregations may be possible depending on the intended use of the data).
-Who can I contact about HERE data? | Email us at transportationdata@toronto.ca
+Are raw data available? | Yes (if you work for the City) Who can I contact about HERE data? | Email us at transportationdata@toronto.ca

 # Detailed dataset overview

 ## Traffic data

 Historical data are acquired through the Traffic Analytics download portal.
 Data goes back to 2012-01-01 and is aggregated in 5-minute bins.
 In our database the data points are stored in partitioned tables under `here.ta` (fun fact: the "ta" stands for traffic analytics)!
-Have a look at the [procedure for loading new data](traffic/README.md) for that including using [`data_utils`](../data_utils/), which has been extended to partition, check constraints and index this data.
+Data are loaded on a daily basis using the python command line application described [here](traffic/README.md).

-### Data Schema
+### Data schema

 |column|type|notes|
 |------|----|-----|